Yankees vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Yankees have a record of 2-2.
+- In four games as the underdog over the last 10 matchups, the Yankees have posted a mark of 2-2.

-- In their last 10 matchups with a total posted by sportsbooks, the Yankees and their foes are 3-6-1 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Yankees and their opponents are 3-6-1 when it comes to hitting the over.

-- The last 10 Yankees matchups have not had a runline posted by oddsmakers.
+- Bookmakers have yet to post a spread in any of the Yankees' past 10 games.

 Read More About This Game